reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 io.github.resilience4j.ratelimiter.RequestNotPermitted: RateLimiter 'multipleRateLimiters_rpm_limiter' does not permit further calls
 ```

-And the last part of the output above shows the 41st request being throtlled.
+And the last part of the output above shows the 41st request being throttled due to the 40 rpm rate limit.

 ### Changing Limits at Runtime

 Sometimes, we may want to change at runtime the values we configured for `limitForPeriod` and `timeoutDuration`.
-For example, the remote service may have specified different rate limits based on the time of day or normal hours vs peak hours, etc.
+For example, the remote service may have specified different rate limits based on the time of day or normal hours vs. peak hours, etc.

 We can do this by calling the `changeLimitForPeriod()` and `changeTimeoutDuration()` methods on the `RateLimiter`, just as we did when working with the `RateLimiter` core module.